-Experience The Magic Of Vietnam Lunar New Year (Tet Holiday)
+Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

-Vietnam is a country rich in culture, color and contrasts.
-The Vietnam Lunar New Year or Tet, is its largest and most significant event and experiencing it is one of the best ways to know its soul.
-For the Vietnamese, this holiday, which is observed in accordance with the lunar calendar and typically takes place between mid-January and late February, is a time for loved ones, friends, joy and renewal.
+Vietnam is a country rich in culture, color, and contrasts.
+The Vietnam Lunar New Year, or Tet, is its largest and most significant event, and experiencing it is one of the best ways to know its soul.
+For the Vietnamese, this holiday, which is observed in accordance with the lunar calendar and typically takes place between mid-January and late February, is a time for loved ones, friends, joy, and renewal.
 If you are planning to travel to Vietnam during Tet, get ready for a once-in-a-lifetime adventure that will showcase authentic Vietnam.
-Here are some tips for enjoying the local way during Tet holiday in Vietnam.
+Here are some tips for enjoying the local way during the Tet holiday in Vietnam.

-The Vietnamese New Year in 2025 will take place on January 29, the year of the Snake.
-The three days that comprise the day before New Year's Eve, New Year's Eve and New Year's Day are the highlights of the Vietnam Lunar New Year.
+The Vietnamese New Year in 2026 will take place on Tuesday, February 17th, the year of the Horse.
+The three days that comprise the day before New Year's Eve, New Year's Eve, and New Year's Day are the highlights of the Vietnamese Lunar New Year.

-In the upcoming year, the Vietnam Tet in 2026 will grace February 17, heralding in the Year of the Horse.
+In the upcoming year, the Vietnamese Tet in 2027 will fall on Saturday, February 6th, heralding in the Year of the Goat.

 Meaning of Tet Holiday